PhD studies in BeCog

 The study program allows to graduate within three years.
 If this cannot be achieved, an extension for a maximum of two years is possible.
 An application must be submitted informally to the program committee every six months.
 Students must be enrolled continuously at the University of Göttingen.

-An accumulative dissertation, consisting of at least two publications, is the preferred choice of our students.
-Students must be first authors on both manuscripts; one manuscript must have been accepted for publication and the second publication must have been submitted to a scientific journal employing a peer-review process.
+A publication-based dissertation is the preferred choice of our students.
+Students must be first authors on the manuscripts.
 In addition to the manuscripts, the thesis consists of an elaborate introduction and discussion.
-If an accumulative dissertation is to be submitted, the program committee must be informed at least three months in advance.
 Alternatively, a monograph may be submitted.

 Thesis submission and doctoral examination

 The application for admission to the doctoral examination is to be submitted to the program committee.
 The application package includes the thesis, the checklist, credit confirmations and proposals for the members of the examination board.
 Detailed information can be found in the GAUSS regulations (§9).
 The required form and detailed guidelines can be found in the right column.

 In addition to submitting a written thesis, students defend their project in a public presentation.
 They report about their project in a 30-minute talk, followed by 30- 60 minutes of questions by a six-member evaluation committee and the audience.
 The defense is held in English.

 The regulations are outlined in the General rules for a PhD in GAUSS (RerNatO).
 Additional rules can be found in appendix 14 of the RerNatO.
 A detailed description of the modules can be found in the Module handbook.
 Further rules include the Rules of good practice for doctoral supervision and Rules of good scientific practice.